phenderson-d2iq/flix-catalog/README.md

 ```

-Here is a screenshot of the custom catalogs in the DKP Dashboard
+Here is a screenshot of Flix Applications in the Kommander Dashboard:

 ![Kommander Portal With Custom Catalog Item](./image.png)